How Do You Qualify to Join Screen Actors Guild?

 The three voucher rule does still apply, but it is not advisable to go that route.
 It is sometimes a little harder to get the SAG vouchers/SAG waivers (or so I have heard).
 But be sure to read my posts here about joining SAG.
 Don’t rush joining since being non-union gives you many more options until you start getting principal SAG roles.
 As I understand it, you don’t have to join when you get three SAG vouchers, but you can join in that case.
 If anyone knows more about this, please post additional information!
 In the meantime, I’ll research this a little more.
 Thanks. –Debbie

-1. How Much Does It Cost to Join Screen Actors Guild? | Your Young Actor — May 16, 2009 @ 11:30 am
+1. How Much Does It Cost to Join Screen Actors Guild? | Your Young Actor

 2. What Is SAG?
-(Showbiz Term of the Day) | Your Young Actor — January 21, 2010 @ 10:34 am
+(Showbiz Term of the Day) | Your Young Actor

-Leave a comment
+Leave a Reply

 By submitting a comment here you grant this site a perpetual license to reproduce your words and name/web site in attribution.
+This applies to any content you include in your comment.